Glatzli/model_comparison_codes/README.md

  - result of full domain calc & then selecting PCGP different from point calc?!?
    		-> different levels of top! -> search for which height-Index is used for ibk gridpoint and use that for full domain indexing somehow doesn't work for full domain (probably due to some points that are even higher?!)
+   	AROME: height = 37 at Hafelekar
+   	ICON: height = 33 at Hafelekar
+   	WRF
+   ibk uni: AROME higher VHD for point calc... for ibk villa equal
+	woergl again higher vals for VHD; for kiefersfelden all models are higher for the point calc
  - zmax: how to find stable layers/inversion: plot pot temp profiles for mult stations, maybe take same threshold as lukas umek in his paper? in vert. profiles it looked pretty shallow.
 Man braucht irgendein Maß für stärke und dicke des CAPs. zB Inversionshöhe & VHD.
 Maybe search for profiles at my plots?
 Warum zB ist mein VHD größer am Taleingang-> profil!